PawelKoralewicz/Training-Support-System/README.md

 | Administrator | An entity similar to a user, with additional privileges such as creating workout plan templates, creating meals, and managing user accounts. | All |

 # System presentation
-This section will present the appearance and functionality of all system segments from the administrator's perspective.
+This section will present the appearance and functionality of all system segments.

 ## Login and registration
 ![Login and registration screenshot](https://github.com/user-attachments/assets/4b4b6049-580e-41e9-8c60-3b51b8aabcd3)